A partnership that can energise the world

 The first idea was to use foam as floater material with lightweight solar panels on top.
 That worked out technically well but turned out to be too expensive.
 As a next step, an air mattress was developed and thoroughly tested.
 Modifications were made accordingly to finally reach the actual status of the design, including water bags for stabilization.

 The continuous development of this novel concept is a good example of teamwork.
 Genap constructed the floating mattresses.
-The company has a background in foil applications for the agricultural and infrastructural sector, and they turned out to be perfectly capable of making the floats for these solar panels.
+The company has a background in foil applications for the agricultural and infrastructural sectors, and they turned out to be perfectly capable of making the floats for these solar panels.
 They use advanced materials and fabrication methods to make perfectly flat floaters.

 The mooring was designed and delivered by Bluewater.
 This company has a background in mooring floating systems in (harsh) offshore conditions.
-The mooring system which forms a complex spider-like network underwater is a perfect system for mooring multiple floaters without the need of inter-coupling these.
+The mooring system which forms a complex spider-like network underwater is a perfect system for mooring multiple floaters without the need to inter-coupling these.

 To ensure the optimal operation of the floaters, several practical tests were carried out.
 During the first practical test, a scale model of the concept was tested on wave behaviour in the MARIN basin.
 The floating construction follows the waves due to the flexible, thin-film solar cells and strong but flexible floats.